corda/contract-sdk/README.md

 ### What annotations are available to you?

 As of now there are over 30 annotations that you can use on the contract or command level.
-You can view them further down in this readme or in the `contract-sdk/src/main/kotlin/net/corda/contractsdk/annotations/Annotations.kt` file.
+You can view them further down in this readme or in [Annotations.kt](contract-sdk/src/main/kotlin/net/corda/contractsdk/annotations/Annotations.kt).
 Their names follow a convention that should make it easier to find the annotation you are after.
 Each annotation follows this pattern:

 `@[Require|Permit|Forbid][Subject][Scope][AnyOtherQualifier](parameter1, parameter2...)`